eustasy/howtoubuntu.org/how-to/index.md

 ---

 {% for page in site.pages %}
-{% if page.url contains 'how-to' and page.url != '/how-to/' unless page.url contains 'install-linux-kernel' %}
+{% if page.url contains 'how-to' %}
+{% unless page.url = '/how-to/' or page.url contains 'install-linux-kernel' %}

 <hr>